YauhenBichel/Kubernetes-Learning/example-ingress/README.md

 Each rule will define a host attribute that will tell Kubernetes that it should match only if the request received is sent to this host (such as, the Host header in the HTTP request).

+It’s common to be confused about when to use an Ingress instead of a LoadBalancer, so let’s try to clarify that.

+First of all, an Ingress is not a service type.
+It will act just as a smart router sending traffic to services based on the rules we define, while a LoadBalancer will actually provision an entirely new load balancer for each service we have.

+But couldn’t we achieve the same thing an ingress does with several LoadBalancer services?

+In some cases, we can, but there are a few advantages in using an Ingress.

+For each LoadBalancer service we have, a new load balancer needs to be created.
+If we have 50 services running in our cluster, that means we will need 50 load balancers, which can get quite expensive.
+An Ingress allows us to achieve the same thing with a single load balancer!

+Another thing that’s very useful with ingresses is that we can set up our rules in a way that requests to different paths are sent to different services.
+For example, if our users access example.com/foo, we may want to send these requests to the foo service and requests to example.com/bar should go to the bar service.
+This is trivial to implement with an Ingress, but it would be a lot harder if foo and bar each had their own load balancer.

+Personally, a LoadBalancer is the easiest way to expose our services, while an Ingress is the most powerful.